membraneframework/boombox/python/docs/index.rst

 When this code is run, Boombox will become a RTMP server, wait for clients to connect and save the acquired stream to a ``.mp4`` file at the provided location.

-To interact with the media in the code the :py:class:`.RawData` endpoint can be used.
-Boombox will then procude or accept packets of raw media data.
+To interact with raw media in the code, the :py:class:`.RawData` endpoint can be used.
+Boombox will then produce or accept packets of raw media data.
 These packets are :py:class:`.AudioPacket` and :py:class:`.VideoPacket` objects.

 You can define a :py:class:`.RawData` output and read the stream through a generator::